By Jill Bremer, AICI CIP

-Email has become the preferred method of communication for many people in business, but if not used properly, can become hazardous to relationships and careers.
+Email is the preferred method of communication for many people in business, but if not used properly, can become hazardous to relationships and careers.
 Email is a silent form of communication.
-One can neither see you as you say the words nor hear your vocal inflections; the message is contained entirely in the words you choose to write and send.
-Because the reader misses out on the nuances of your verbal and visual delivery the results are often miscommunication and misunderstandings.
+One can neither see you nor hear your vocal inflections; the message is contained entirely in the words you choose to write and send.
+Because the reader misses out on the nuances of your verbal and visual delivery, the results are often miscommunication and misunderstandings.

 Before you hit the send button, it’s important to proof the content for spelling and grammar mistakes.
 But it’s also important to read the message aloud; it’s the only way to check the tone of your message.
 Does it sound polite, brusque, respectful, mean?
 Say it out loud and you’ll be able to hear how it will sound in the recipient’s head when he or she reads it.
 Don’t forget to add “please” and “thank you”.
 Those two phrases can transform the snippiest of demands into a polite request.

 Email is best used for short, simple and straightforward information.
 Any message longer than about half the computer screen is too long.
-If your content is long, consider introducing the subject in a short email and sending the details as an attachment or fax.
-Keep in mind, though, that you should first ask permission before attaching any large files.
-I also suggest that you send break up emails with multiple ideas into single-subject emails.
-This means that you may be sending two or three emails to someone instead of one, but in the long run, several single-subject emails will be more convenient for the recipient to file, forward and respond to than one long one.
+If your content is long, consider introducing the subject in a short email and sending the details as an attachment.
+I also suggest you break up emails with multiple ideas into single-subject emails.
+This means that you may be sending two or three emails to someone instead of one, but in the long run, several single-subject emails will be more convenient for the recipient to file, forward, and respond to than one long one.

-The use of email has become important in business because it provides, in writing, information that one needs quickly.
+The use of email has become important in business because it provides information in writing that one needs quickly.
 But never let the convenience of email overshadow the value of a phone call or face-to-face meeting.
-The “human touch” is often missing from our communications and customers and co-workers alike will appreciate the time and effort it took for you to call or stop by.
+The human touch is often missing from our communications and customers and co-workers alike will appreciate the time and effort it took for you to call or stop by.
 Try doing both at once – send an email, but call as well to give the recipient a “heads up”.
 Hearing your message will enhance their reading of it.

 - Assume any message you send is permanent and may likely be forwarded to others.